pnadolny13/100-days-of-code/log.md

 **Thoughts** Alexa skills are really quick once you know how to make them.
 I made this one in about an hour and a half.

 **Link(s) to work:** https://github.com/pnadolny13/Alexa_Movie_Quote_Game/commits/master

+### Day 16: January 21, 2018

+**Today's Progress**: Today i deployed the movie app as an AWS Lambda and update the database to hold text instead of varchar.
+I think ill add some sort of scoring to it so people can get high scores.
+I also had trouble with re-prompts.

+**Thoughts** I should start on Javascript stuff.

+**Link(s) to work:**